 Ocelot - API Gateway

 Given our microservices architecture, we have multiple APIs — typically one per service.
-From the perspective of the frontend (SPA), calling each service individually is not only impractical but also undesirable.
+From the frontend (SPA) perspective, calling each service individually is not only impractical but also undesirable.
 Each API lives on a separate port and inside a different Docker container.

-We don’t want the SPA to know anything about internal infrastructure, such as which microservice handles what or where it’s running.
+We don’t want the SPA to know anything about internal infrastructure, such as which microservice handles what or where each microservice runs.
 Instead, we use an API Gateway to abstract this complexity.

 For this, I chose Ocelot, a lightweight API Gateway for .NET.
 It allows us to centralize all routing behind a single entry point: http://localhost:5000.
 That’s the only address the SPA needs to be aware of.